 - Ease of use.
 You want a CMS that’s intuitive, so you won’t have to spend a lot of time learning how to use it.

-- Free Trials: Never hand over your payment without trying the platform first it might not be a right fit for your business.
+- Free Trials: Never hand over your payment without trying the platform first it might not be the right fit for your business.

 - Security: You want a CMS that’s secure.
 You don’t want to be compromised or lost data because of vulnerabilities in the CMS.